Tommy Edman Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 27th in the league with a collective 7.4 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in MLB.

-- The Rockies have the 24th-ranked team ERA across all MLB pitching staffs (5.31).
+- The Rockies have the 25th-ranked team ERA across all MLB pitching staffs (5.28).

-- The Rockies rank 16th in baseball in home runs given up (12 total, 1.1 per game).
+- The Rockies rank 19th in baseball in home runs allowed (15 total, 1.3 per game).

-- The Rockies will send Freeland (2-0) to the mound for his third start of the season.
+- Urena (0-2) pitches for the Rockies to make his third start this season.

-- His last time out was on Thursday against the Washington Nationals, when the lefty threw 6 2/3 scoreless innings while allowing four hits.
+- His last appearance came on Saturday against the Washington Nationals, when the righty threw 2 2/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.